 To become a youth worker in Australia you need an Associate Degree, Advanced Diploma or Diploma level qualifications in youth work, counselling or community services.
 Depending on your background, three years of on the job training, or a VET qualification may be suitable.
 Obviously, you will also require Working with Vulnerable People check.

-Youth work positions are available in a range of settings, including secondary schools, community centres (including churches), clinics, corrective and juvenile centres and rehabilitation centres.
+Youth work positions are available in a range of settings, including secondary schools, community centres and churches, clinics, corrective and juvenile centres and rehabilitation services.
 Jobs may be advertised online, or you may find them through your local council.

 Work may involve counselling, child and disability services, rehabilitation and welfare support or school guidance work — whatever your role, the importance of developing and maintaining a strong community rapport cannot be over-emphasised.

-As far as alternative jobs for teachers go, finding work as an academic advisor is a great way to still make the most of your teaching degree by focusing on the educational aspects of schooling over the behavioural ones.
+As far as careers after teaching go, working as an academic advisor is a great way to continue to make the most of your teaching degree by focusing on the educational aspects of schooling rather than the behavioural ones.

 Academic advisors use their extensive curriculum and career path knowledge to advise students who are weighing up their future education options.

 Often you will find academic advisers, also known as careers advisors, in secondary school settings.
 Careers advisors help students select subjects for their senior secondary years, with the student's future career goals or university degree course in mind.
-Career advisory services are also available outside of the school setting for both students and others who need to update their CVs with a view to changing careers.
+Career advisory services are also available outside of the school setting for anyone who needs to update their CV with a view to changing careers.

 In Victoria, for example, you can access the Australian Centre for Career Education (ACCE) who provide free e-newsletters and a range of consultancy and career counselling services to the community.